-- Our pro-rata same property NOI, excluding termination fees, declined 10.3%, primarily attributable to uncollectible Lease income in this current COVID-19 pandemic environment.
-Approximately 72% of pro-rata base rent billed for the three months ended June 30, 2020 has been collected through July 31, 2020. - We executed 602 new and renewal leasing transactions representing 2.6 million pro-rata SF, with trailing twelve month rent spreads of 7.0% on comparable retail operating property spaces.

-At June 30, 2020, our total property portfolio was 94.0% leased, while our same property portfolio was 94.5% leased.
+- Our pro-rata same property NOI, excluding termination fees, declined 11.9%, primarily attributable to uncollectible Lease income in this current COVID-19 pandemic environment.
+However, as of October 31, 2020, we experienced improvements in collections with approximately 86% collection of pro-rata base rent billed for the three months ended September 30, 2020, as compared to 77% for the three months ended June 30, 2020. - We executed 1,010 new and renewal leasing transactions representing 4.8 million pro-rata SF, with trailing twelve month rent spreads of 5.7% on comparable retail operating property spaces. - At September 30, 2020, our total property portfolio was 92.9% leased, while our same property portfolio was 93.4% leased, as compared to 94.8% leased and 95.1% leased, respectively, at December 31, 2019.
+The decrease in occupancy is primarily driven by bankruptcies and other COVID-19 related tenant move-outs.